Confident Goodson eyes larger role in defense

 Goodson had questions but was afraid to raise his hand.
 He didn't want to draw attention for the wrong reason, especially when sharing a room with veterans like Tramon Williams and Jarrett Bush, who knew Dom Capers' defensive playbook inside and out.

-"Coach would tell somebody like a certain thing to do and I'd be like, 'I have no idea what he's talking about,'<TH>" Goodson said.
-"I was scared to say something because I don't want to feel stupid or anything like that."
+"Coach would tell somebody like a certain thing to do and I'd be like, 'I have no idea what he's talking about,'

 The 5-foot-11, 197-pounder remained on the fringe of the 53-man roster, competing with practice-squad holdover Jumal Rolle for a reserve role behind Williams, Sam Shields, Casey Hayward, Micah Hyde, Davon House and Bush.